Logotype for Intesa Sanpaolo S.p.A.

 Financial highlights

-• Net interest income declined 6.8% year-over-year to €7.4bn, offset by a 4.7% rise in net fee and commission income and 2.1% growth in insurance business income.
+• Net interest income declined 6.8% YoY to €7.4bn, offset by a 4.7% rise in net fee and commission income and 2.1% growth in insurance business income.

 Outlook and guidance

-• Full-year 2025 net income guidance upgraded to well above €9bn, considered sustainable for future years, with further managerial actions in Q4 to enhance profitability.
+• 2025 net income guidance upgraded to well above €9bn, with further managerial actions in Q4 to enhance sustainability.

 • Cash payout ratio of 70% of consolidated net income, with increased dividend per share and additional distributions to be determined.